j39m/qlqw/README.md

 # qlqw

-... is the poor man's kludge for making sure the Quod Libet queue is safe without quitting Quod Libet (forcing it to write said queue) and restart it. qlqw uses inotify to figure out when it should write the queue.
+`qlqw` is a utility that writes the contents of your Quod Libet queue to disk on every song change.

+## qlqw

+The `qlqw` script is a standalone executable that uses inotify (together with some predictable but undocumented behavior exhibited by Quod Libet) to detect song changes.

+## qlqw\_ng.py

+`qlqw_ng.py` is cast as an event plugin for Quod Libet.
+It uses the standard plugin hooks that Quod Libet exposes to determine when the song changes.